 Writing the Proposal

 There are many excellent guides to proposal writing.
 The following has been prepared to provide an overview of proposal contents.
 More detailed suggestions can be found in the guidelines and evaluation criteria provided in a sponsor's application kit.

 - There are also several excellent presentations developed by other universities that are accessible on the Web.
 Some of these are listed under Useful Links.

 - The Gallaudet University Proposal Developer's Guide lists proposal components and production considerations.

 - The Gallaudet University Basic Guide to Budget Components identifies and defines items to include in the proposal budget.

 Once the proposal is written, it should be reviewed and edited by a person knowledgeable in the field or discipline to assure clarity and completeness.

 A formal proposal to conduct research, training, or technical assistance with the support of an external sponsor represents an offer by Gallaudet University to perform the activities specified in the proposal.
 The University's review and approval process assures compliance with both sponsor and University policies.

-Proposals submitted by faculty or staff are usually routed through the Department Chair or unit Director and appropriate Dean(s) or Budget Unit Head.
+Proposals submitted by faculty or staff are usually routed through the Department Chair or unit Director, appropriate Dean(s) or Budget Unit Head, and the Provost or Division Director.
 Note that a project which involves the direct effort of faculty or staff from another unit must also be routed through the appropriate offices of that unit.